 Why You Need a Federal Crimes Attorney

 Generally speaking, conviction rates in federal court are higher than in state court.
 This is because prosecutions are supported by investigation from highly specialized governmental agencies such as the Federal Bureau of Investigation (FBI) and the Drug Enforcement Agency (DEA).
 However, if one is tried in this court court, a conviction is by no means a foregone conclusion.
 With adequate defense from a skilled attorney, a defendant may successfully see a dismissal of the charges or an acquittal for the alleged crime.
 Even government agencies make mistakes, and a diligent defense attorney can uncover procedural and investigative missteps that may have led to the procurement of invalid evidence.
-You can also visit our Maryland federal criminal lawyer page here for more information about our services in that state.

 Our attorneys demonstrate continuing success in defending clients charged with federal offenses following an investigation by a U.S. government agency.
 These skilled litigators confidently challenge federal investigations conducted by agencies such as the Internal Revenue Service (IRS); Securities and Exchange Commission (SEC); Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF); and more.
 Some examples of cases handled include drug crimes such as drug trafficking and manufacturing controlled substances, and sex crimes including production or distribution of child pornography or solicitation of a minor.